|Died||12 September 2022|

 |Spouse(s)||Vaxison Mtembe (Late)|

-Mai Sorobhi is a popular Zimbabwean actress who rose to prominence in the early 1990s with the drama series 'Paraffin' that made her a household name.
+Mai Sorobhi was a popular Zimbabwean actress who rose to prominence in the early 1990s with the drama series 'Paraffin' which made her a household name.

 Rhoda Mtembe was married to Vaxison Mtembe who passed away in 2001.
 The couple were blessed with seven children and fifteen grandchildren.

 Before venturing into a distinguished acting career, Mtembe worked for City of Harare as a health promoter at a clinic in Glen View and was acting in dramas that focused on child abuse, HIV and Aids.